coisigna/dsb_p3_book_recommender/README.md

 ### st.button

 It creates a button widget that the user can click to perform a specific action.
-In this case to vote and to generate the recomendation.
+In this case to vote and to generate the recommendation.

 ```python
 bu_vote = st.button("Vote",help="")